EarthObservationSimulator/orbitpy/docs/orbitpy.grid_module.rst

             from a data file.
 Do *NOT* specify the longitudes in range of 0 deg to 360 deg.

 .. todo:: Describe the grid pattern of the auto generated grid points.

+.. todo:: Revise the module to a factory pattern implementation.

 Examples
 ^^^^^^^^^